 The Physician Rural Externship Program (PREP) exposes University of Saskatchewan (USask) medical students, between their second and third year, to medical practices outside of Saskatoon, Regina, Prince Albert and their bedroom communities of Balgonie, Clavet, Delisle, Emerald Park, Langham, Lumsden, Martensville, Pense, Pilot Butte, Warman or White City.
 It is an excellent opportunity for you to apply your clinical knowledge, establish contacts and learn what rural practice is all about.

 Over the past 12 years PREP has seen 314 USask medical students take part in placements across 41 rural and remote communities in Saskatchewan.
-In 2021, 91% of participants indicated that they were “very satisfied” with their overall PREP experience followed by 9% as satisfied.
+In 2022, 100% of participants indicated that they were “very satisfied” with their overall PREP experience.
 Year-after-year students respond with positive feedback that the experience was more than they anticipated and gave them superb access to clinical skill development helping to prepare them for their clerkships and excite them about family medicine practice.

 The program is a collaborative initiative between the Saskatchewan Health Authority/saskdocs, the Saskatchewan Medical Association and the University of Saskatchewan, College of Medicine.

 USask undergraduate medical students between their second and third year of study can apply to participate in PREP.
 For 2023, students must commit to a minimum of four weeks with a start date as early as mid-May and an end date as late as the start of the 2024-25 school year (July 12).
 Consideration will be made to accommodate a shorter timeline (minimum 2 weeks) upon request.

 Criminal Record Checks may be required by the Saskatchewan Health Authority (SHA).